Untitled Suite installed in Hallam Tower.

 Movement One was an installation within the now demolished Halam Tower hotel building in Sheffield a once iconic hotel that had been abandoned and left to rot.
 The installation took the form of a damaged and unwanted piano that was left in the space.
 Fitted with motors the piano would sporadically play itself whilst a speaker inside the piano played notes that were no longer playable on the piano.
 The installation was documented as a film which can be viewed above.

-Movement Two takes the form of a concert piece, composed utilising sounds from the installation.
-This movement first focuses on the potential for both to have a purpose again before this is broken up and drowned out by noise suggesting their inevitable demise.
+Movement Two takes the form of a fixed media composition, composed utilising sounds from the installation.
+This movement first focuses on the potential for both to have a purpose again before this is broken up and drowned out by noise suggesting their inevitable demise